 - SAT Reading score of 650 or higher

 Yes.
-Admission into the Perimeter Honors College is very fluid.
+Admission into the Honors College at Perimeter is very fluid.
 Associate degree-seeking students with a GPA of 3.5 after earning nine credit hours in college-level courses may join the Honors College.
 Perimeter College faculty members may also recommend students.

-Typically, these classes have a maximum enrollment of nineteen students and operate as seminars; thus they are courses that provide an intimate learning environment that facilitates enhanced interaction with faculty members and other Honors students.
+Typically, these classes have a maximum enrollment of 19 students and operate as seminars; thus, they are courses that provide an intimate learning environment that facilitates enhanced interaction with faculty members and other honors students.
 They emphasize communication skills, especially through class discussion and writing, and value covering material in depth.
 They often emphasize interdisciplinary approaches and working with primary materials.